d2l-ai/d2l-en/chapter_appendix/math.md

 $$

-To add two matrices of the same shape we add the two matrices by element:
+To add two matrices of the same shape, we add them element-wise:

 $$
 \boldsymbol{A} + \boldsymbol{B} =